e1son/hunt_showdown_settings/README.md

 # hunt_showdown_settings
-system.cfg No Shadows for Hunt
+CryEngine system.cfg No Shadows for Hunt